aery32/aery32/README.md

 ---

 If you prefer C++ over C, change the `CC` in Makefile to 'avr32-g++'.
 In this case you also have to change the specific language standard used by GCC to 'gnu++98'.
-This is made by modifying the `CSTD` variable in Makefile.
+This is made by modifying the `CSTANDARD` variable in Makefile.
 Otherwise you can also use environment variables

-    make re CC="avr32-g++" CSTD="gnu++98"
+    make re CC="avr32-g++" CSTANDARD="gnu++98"

 If you have [Doxygen](http://www.stack.nl/~dimitri/doxygen/) installed you can make a local version of the API documentation by running Doxygen at the `aery32/` directory